encord-team/encord-agents/docs/editor_agents/examples/index.md

     print(ontology.ontology_hash)
     ```

-It can really be any ontology, as long as the object types are the same and there is one entry called `"generic"`.
+Your Ontology can be any Ontology containing classifications, provided the object types are the same and there is one entry called `"generic"`.
-Attach that ontology to a project with visual content (images, image groups, or videos).
+Attach that Ontology to a Project with visual content (images, image groups, or videos).

 The goal is to be able to trigger an agent that takes a labeling task from Figure A to Figure B, below (hint: you can click them and use keyboard arrows toggle between images).